Practical Questions for Visiting

 The Museum is open in the spring, summer and fall, and each season has something unique to offer — budding gardens, corn planting, harvesting, and cozy fires are just a few of the highlights.
 It is often less crowded in the springtime than the summer and fall.

 During the school year, many schoolchildren take part in our educational programs.
 The majority of schools visit in the morning, so during the peak field trip seasons (May-June and October-November) our sites tend to be less crowded in the afternoon.

 Coastal New England weather is highly changeable.
 It is a good idea to bring water, sunscreen, and a brimmed hat for hot and sunny days.
 For cold or wet days, bring rain jackets, an extra sweatshirt, umbrellas, and comfortable waterproof shoes.

-At Plimoth Plantation, a unique selection of food is available for purchase at the Patuxet Café in the Visitor Center.
+At Plimoth Patuxet, a unique selection of food is available for purchase at the Plentiful Café in the Visitor Center.
 Seating is available both indoors and outdoors.
-In the summer, pushcarts offering snacks and drinks are located outside the Craft Center.
-There are a variety of restaurants, including fast food options, within walking distance of Mayflower II.
+There are a variety of restaurants, including fast food options, within walking distance of Plimoth Grist Mill and Mayflower II.

 No, you’ll encounter a variety of different interpretation styles as you move from site to site.
 Here's what you can expect:

 - At the Wampanoag Homesite: Native people in traditional clothing who speak from a modern perspective (not role players)

 - At the Craft Center: modern-day staff discussing and demonstrating a variety of 17th-century technologies (not role players)